ymolists/website/src/routes/blog/openvscode-server-launch.md

 ## Goals

-We have been approached by individual developers and large organizations asking how we manage to always run the latest VS Code in Gitpod given that Microsoft doesn't publish the source code they use to enable GitHub Codespaces.
+We have been approached by individual developers and large organisations asking how we manage to always run the latest VS Code in Gitpod given that Microsoft doesn't publish the source code they use to enable GitHub Codespaces.
 Since many developers and organisations want to adopt the approach within their own products and daily workflows with the same low-footprint technique like Gitpod, we decided to share this with everyone.

 The project has the following long-standing objectives: